equivalent/scrapbook2/archive/blogs/draft--keyboard-lifehacks.md

 # Web Developers Life Hacks

-When it comes to multitasking often the role of web-developer is put to the limit, specially when you are Full Stack developer in startup environment or a smaller team company where is counter productive to specialize.
-We are often asked to work on back-end, front-end, roll deployments run tests do code reviews, and answer to important email at the same time.
+When it comes to multitasking, often the role of web-developer is put to the limit.
+Specially when you are Full Stack developer in startup environment or a smaller company where is counter productive to specialize.
+We are often asked to work on back-end, front-end, do deployments, run tests, do code reviews, and answer to important email at the same time.

 There has been lot of [research][4] done on how humans do multitasking and basically we don't.
 Our brain can really do only one thing effective.
 Yes we can